jollie-fin/sunlamp-esp8266/README.md

 Designed around an ESP8266 on a protoboard, some mosfet drivers, two mosfets.
 Probably not ok EMI-wise...

-A wifi interface is available to change color temperature and brightness
+A wifi interface is available to change brightness, enable or disable alarm clock, etc.

+A nice feature is that the color temperature change depending on the brightness.
+It starts orangy, yellow, white, and even gets a slight blue hue.
+Perfect for waking up.

 Some cares have been taken to reduce standby power consumption (<1W)

-Features a few on-off events stored in emulated-EEPROM, to be used as an alarm-clock

 Thanks to [DIY Perks](https://youtu.be/V5uycGosYq4?t=491) for the idea